esp8266/Arduino/doc/libraries.rst

 ``ESP.deepSleepInstant(microseconds, mode)`` works similarly to ``ESP.deepSleep`` but  sleeps instantly without waiting for WiFi to shutdown.

-``ESP.rtcUserMemoryWrite(offset, &data, sizeof(data))`` and ``ESP.rtcUserMemoryRead(offset, &data, sizeof(data))`` allow data to be stored in and retrieved from the RTC user memory of the chip respectively.
-Total size of RTC user memory is 512 bytes, so ``offset + sizeof(data)`` shouldn't exceed 512.
-Data should be 4-byte aligned.
-The stored data can be retained between deep sleep cycles.
-However, the data might be lost after power cycling the chip.
+``ESP.rtcUserMemoryWrite(offset, &data, sizeof(data))`` and ``ESP.rtcUserMemoryRead(offset, &data, sizeof(data))`` allow data to be stored in and retrieved from the RTC user memory of the chip respectively. ``offset`` is measured in blocks of 4 bytes and can range from 0 to 127 blocks (total size of RTC memory is 512 bytes). ``data`` should be 4-byte aligned.
+The stored data can be retained between deep sleep cycles, but might be lost after power cycling the chip.
+Data stored in the first 32 blocks will be lost after performing an OTA update, because they are used by the Core internals.

 ``ESP.restart()`` restarts the CPU.